Best Dog Books for Kids

 by Kelly Leigh Miller

 She barks like a wolf, she’s alone like a wolf, she’s scary like a wolf.
-We get the sense that this rescue dog just wants to be loved and uses her wolfiness as a defense mechanism.
-Then, a little girl comes along and sees her, loves her, and names her Wolf.
-An appealing story with fun illustrations.
+This rescue dog just wants to be loved and she uses her wolfiness as a defense mechanism.
+Then a little girl comes along and sees her, loves her, and names her Wolf.
+An appealing dog book with fun illustrations.

 A sweet ode to a child’s best friend who is not just a dog but an alarm, a homework excuse, a fan club, a vacuum cleaner, and more.
 Use this as a writing prompt or mentor text.